I'm Honey!

 “Self-care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.”

-It made me wonder, Darlings, why is self-care so easy to overlook?
+It made me wonder, why is self-care so easy to overlook?
 I think often, as a woman over 50, and as a woman in general, we tend to overlook our own care because we are so busy taking care of those around us.
 Especially if we have children or grandchildren.

-If you are still struggling for ideas, here are a few for you to add or include in your reinvented self-care routine!
+If you are still struggling for ideas, here are a few for you to add or include in your reinvented self-care routine:

-1. Set-Up a Daily Exercise Routine
+1. Self-Care: Exercise Routine

 Don’t let the word “exercise” scare you off.
 Now, you might be asking, “Honey?
 Why are you including exercise in self-care?
 Isn’t self-care supposed to be relaxing?”
 Well yes… and no!
 As we age, moving our bodies becomes even more important than before.
 Leading a sedentary lifestyle isn’t good for our bones or for our mental well-being.